 In December 2014, we initiated a single arm, single-agent, open label Phase 2 study of glembatumumab vedotin in patients with unresectable stage III or IV melanoma (n=60) and enrollment has been completed.
-The Company is currently amending the protocol to add a second cohort of patients to a glembatumumab vedotin and varlilumab combination arm to assess the potential clinical benefit of the combination and to explore varlilumab's potential biologic and immunologic effect when combined with an antibody drug conjugate.
+We recently amended the protocol to add a second cohort of patients to a glembatumumab vedotin and varillumab combination arm to assess the potential clinical benefit of the combination and to explore varillumab's potential biologic and immunologic effect when combined with an ADC.
+This additional cohort is open to enrollment.
 The primary endpoint of each cohort is ORR.
 Secondary endpoints include analyses of PFS, duration of response, OS, retrospective investigation of whether the anticancer activity of glembatumumab vedotin is dependent upon the degree of gpNMB expression in tumor tissue and safety of both the monotherapy and combination regimen.
-The Company expects to present data from the single-agent cohort at an appropriate medical meeting in the second half of 2016.
+We plan to present data from the single-agent cohort at the European Society for Medical Oncology (ESMO) Congress in October 2016.

-Treatment of Other Indications: We have entered into a collaborative relationship with PrECOG, LLC, which represents a research network established by the Eastern Cooperative Oncology Group (ECOG), under which PrECOG, LLC, is conducting an open-label Phase 1/2 study in patients with unresectable stage IIIB or IV, gpNMB-expressing, advanced or metastatic squamous cell cancer (SCC) of the lung, who have progressed on prior platinum-based chemotherapy.
+Treatment of Other Indications: We have entered into a collaborative relationship with PrECOG, LLC, which represents a research network established by the Eastern Cooperative Oncology Group (ECOG), under which PrECOG, LLC, is conducting an open-label Phase 1/2 study in patients with unresectable stage IIIB or IV, gpNMB-expressing, advanced or metastatic squamous cell carcinoma (SCC) of the lung, who have progressed on prior platinum-based chemotherapy.
 This study opened to enrollment in April 2016.
-The study will include a dose-escalation phase followed by a two-stage Phase 2 portion (Simon two-stage design).
+The study includes a brief dose-escalation phase followed by a two-stage Phase 2 portion (Simon two-stage design).
 The Phase 1, dose-escalation portion of the study will assess the safety and tolerability of glembatumumab vedotin at the current dose of 1.9 mg/kg and then 2.2 mg/kg in order to determine whether higher dosing is feasible in this population.
 The first stage of the Phase 2 portion will enroll approximately 20 patients, and if at least two patients achieve a partial response or complete response, a second stage may enroll an additional 15 patients.
 The primary objective of the Phase 2 portion of the study is to assess the anti-tumor efficacy of glembatumumab vedotin in squamous cell lung cancer as measured by ORR.
 Secondary objectives of the study include analyses of safety and tolerability and further assessment of anti-tumor activity across a broad range of endpoints.

-We have also entered into a Cooperative Research and Development Agreement, or CRADA, with the National Cancer Institute, or NCI, under which NCI is sponsoring two studies of glembatumumab vedotin-one in uveal melanoma and one in pediatric osteosarcoma.
+We have also entered into a Cooperative Research and Development Agreement, or CRADA, with the National Cancer Institute, or NCI, under which NCI is sponsoring two studies of glembatumumab vedotin-one in uveal melanoma and one in osteosarcoma.
 Both studies are currently open to enrollment.
 The uveal melanoma study is a single arm, open label study in patients with locally recurrent or metastatic uveal melanoma.
 The primary outcome measure is ORR.
 Secondary outcome measures include change in gpNMB expression on tumor tissue via immunohistochemistry, safety, OS and PFS.
 The osteosarcoma study is a single arm, open label, evaluation of adolescent and adult patients with recurrent or refractory osteosarcoma.
-The coprimary objectives are to determine whether glembatumumab vedotin therapy either increases the disease control rate at 4 months in patients with recurrent measurable osteosarcoma as compared to historical experience and/or whether glembatumumab vedotin therapy produces an objective response rate greater than 20% in patients without previous eribulin (eribulin mesylate) treatment.
+The co-primary objectives are to determine whether glembatumumab vedotin therapy either increases the disease control rate at 4 months in patients with recurrent measurable osteosarcoma as compared to historical experience and/or whether glembatumumab vedotin therapy produces an objective response rate greater than 20% in patients without previous eribulin (eribulin mesylate) treatment.
 Secondary outcome measures include safety, pharmacokinetics and the relation of gpNMB expression as measured by immunohistochemistry to clinical response.